amrhssn/teneNCE/README.md

    - **Description**: This dataset represents social connections among users on the Facebook platform.
 It contains a dynamic graph of friendships and interactions, which is useful for studying social network dynamics, information diffusion, and community structures within an online social network.
    - **Location**: The raw data files for the Facebook dataset are stored at `datasets/raw_data/facebook`.

+### Preprocessing

+The raw data files are transformed into a list of PyTorch Geometric `Data` objects, `List[Data]`, using the `preprocess_raw_data` function found in the `utils/data.py` file.

+Additionally, the `get_data` function in the same file loads the processed data and returns the training and testing indices for the snapshot sequence `List[Data]`.

+For more details, refer to the `utils/data.py` file where these functions are implemented.

 ## Citation